bitrise-io/devcenter/_articles/en/reviews/ship-add-on-beta-version.md

   ![](/img/ship_benefits.jpg)

+## Opening Ship

+You have two options to open Ship:

+* On the **Add-ons** tab of the app: this option takes you to Ship’s home page.
+* From the **Builds** page: this option takes you to the build’s Ship page.

 ## Publishing an app with Ship

 To publish an app using Ship, you need a minimum of two things: